Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzureRmVirtualNetworkGatewayBGPPeerStatus.md

 RoutesReceived    : 1
 State             : Connected
 ```

+Retrieves BGP peers for the Azure virtual network gateway named gatewayName in resource group resourceGroup.

 This example output shows one connected BGP peer, with an IP of 10.0.0.254.

 ## PARAMETERS